Ex-Theranos executive Sunny Balwani sentenced to 13 years

 He must also serve three years of supervised release, the federal judge ordered.

-He has been ordered to surrender to authorities on March 15 to begin serving the sentence.
+He has been ordered to surrender to authorities on March 15 to begin serving the sentence, a little over six weeks earlier than company CEO Elizabeth Holmes.

 Balwani showed no reaction in court as the sentence was announced.

-Balwani was dating company CEO Elizabeth Holmes and was convicted earlier this year of deceiving patients and investors in the company that was once valued at $9 billion.
+Balwani was dating Holmes and was convicted earlier this year on all 12 counts of deceiving patients and investors in the company that was once valued at $9 billion.
+Holmes, comparatively, was convicted on only four of the 12.

 Prosecutors asked U.S. District Court Judge Edward Davila to sentence Balwani to 15 years in prison along with over $800 million in restitution.